Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/demo-aws-before-you-start.md

 	- Optionally, install and set up the [AWS Command-Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

     ***There’s content about the AWS account in Prepare your CSP account too.***
+    ** TA: Removed it from Preparing your account***

 import MyPartial from '/docs/_partials/_csp-before-you-start.mdx';

 <MyPartial />

-- Collect AWS deployment information from your organization administrator: When deploying AI Unlimited in Azure, you need to specify details about the virtual network.
+- Get AWS deployment information from your organization administrator: When deploying AI Unlimited in Azure, you need to specify details about the virtual network.
 Use the following template to collect the information from your organization administrator:

     ```bash
     Subscription ID: